Darshitkumarsinghal/firstclub-membership-service/README.md

 ```

 Using Postman
-Create a new collection called FirstClub API.
+- Create a new collection called FirstClub API.

-Add the above endpoints.
+- Add the above endpoints.

-Set Content-Type: application/json for POST requests.
+- Set Content-Type: application/json for POST requests.

-Test interactively.
+- Test interactively.

-✅ Roadmap / Enhancements
- Replace in-memory store with MongoDB persistence

- Add unit + integration tests using Jest + Supertest

- Add authentication layer (JWT or OAuth2)

- Dockerize the service for container deployment

- Extend rule engine to be configurable from DB

- Implement CRON jobs for membership expiry reminders

 👨‍💻 Author
 Darshit Singhal